triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] fix checklist hide/show for unscheduled event at study level

 ### Done
+- [x] Fix ReferenceComponent:
+  - [x] To display like SelectableListItemComponent
+  - [x] Fix Jump to reference button to work again
 - [x] Add back pdf/print behavior to checklist
 - [x] - Get control-x, control-c, control-v working
 - [x] Test, update, and add buttons for things like duplicate and smart duplicate,